AI Strategy

 • Is data preparation a line item in the project plan with its own timeline, or is it assumed to be part of “development”?

-RAND's report noted that underinvestment in specialized infrastructure roles, particularly data engineers and ML engineers, significantly increases the time required to develop and deploy AI models.
-This is a fair observation, not a criticism of general engineering talent.
+RAND’s report noted that underinvestment in specialized infrastructure roles — particularly data engineers and ML engineers — significantly increases the time required to develop and deploy AI models.
 Building production AI is a specialty, the way building distributed systems or writing compilers is a specialty.
 Expecting generalists to pick it up immediately is an organizational planning failure, not a reflection of their ability.

 For most companies at this stage, a fractional team with AI production experience working for four to twelve weeks will get you further than a permanent hire who spends months ramping up.